m5stack/m5-docs/docs/en/api/button.md

 **Description:**

-releasedFor(ms) check to see if the button is pressed (or released), and has been in that state for the specified time in milliseconds.
-Returns false (0) or true (1) accordingly.
+This function returns 1 if button has been released for more than specified time.
+1: pressed, 0: released.

 **Example:**